Albia, Iowa

 Albia is a city in and the county seat of Monroe County, in southern Iowa, United States.
 The population was 3,721 at the 2020 census.

-The city of Albia was a past center for coal mining in southern Iowa, and is now known for its historic square, and collection of Victorian homes.
-Albia is also renowned for its annual “Restoration Days” celebration, which commemorates the refurbishment of the town square, which commenced in the mid-1960s.
+Albia is located at the junction of U.S. Route 34 and Iowa Highways 137 and 5.
+The city of Albia and the surrounding area was a past center for coal mining in Iowa, and is now known for its historic square, and collection of Victorian, Tudor, Gothic, and Italianate homes.

 History

 Map of the Albia area from 1908, showing the railroads, mining camps and coal mines (shown in red).

 Albia was incorporated as a town in 1856.
 The town was named after Albia, New York, the former home of an early settler.